 Rather than explain, Jesus simply rebuked their grumbling.

 Verses 43-44: "Jesus answered them, "Do not grumble among yourselves.
 No one can come to me unless the Father who sent me draws him.
 And I will raise him up on the last day."

-God does not want His People to grumble.
+God does not want His People to complain.
 If you remember, He threatened to destroy the people who had grumbled to Moses.

-Jesus said that if they were in the right relationship with the Father they would have recognized Him.
-Those who do not recognize Him, do not know the Father either.
+Jesus said that if they were in the right relationship with the Father, they would have recognized Him.
+Those who do not recognize Him, do not know the Father.

 Verse 45: "It is written in the Prophets, 'And they will all be taught by God.'
 Everyone who has heard and learned from the Father comes to me—"